 CENTER FOR COMMUNITY ENGAGEMENT

 Students, faculty, and staff work with community partners to make a positive impact on their communities through meaningful voluntary service.
-Opportunities range from semester- to year-long opportunities like Bearcat Buddies or short term opportunities like Days of Service.
+Opportunities range from semester- and year-long opportunities like Bearcat Buddies to short-term opportunities like Days of Service.
 No matter how big or small, these opportunities reflect UC’s commitment to making the world a better place.

 STUDENT ACTIVITIES AND LEADERSHIP DEVELOPMENT

 Students interested in participating in meaningful engagement are encouraged to join one of the hundreds of organizations that promote continuous leadership development.